ChunChenLin/Archi2016_Project1/project_1_reminder.md

 2. Here is checking list for your project

-	- Test your simulator and generate correctly result __in workstation__
+	- Test your simulator and generate correct result __in workstation__

 	- Make sure you can execute makefile correctly __in workstation__